Updated - Oct 14th, 2022

 First, if your pet insurance lapses, that means your pet will face a gap in their coverage.
 Even if they get a new policy, ailments that develop before your plan begins or during a waiting period often aren’t covered by insurance, since they’re often considered pre-existing conditions.
 Depending on the policy, formerly covered conditions may become excluded from coverage.
 Even worse, you risk the chance of your pet falling ill or getting injured without coverage.

 Depending on the length of time that’s passed since coverage for your pet began, the cost of coverage (premiums) may also have shifted.
-Older pets may cost more to insure than younger pets since they’re at a greater risk of developing conditions that require medical attention.
+Older pets may cost more to insure than younger pets since they’re at a greater risk of developing conditions that require medical attention like heart disease or arthritis.
 Your deductible may also be higher to account for the greater risk the insurance company is taking on.

 How does transferring pet insurance work?